srl-labs/sros-anysec-macsec-lab/README.md

 Verify that you're able to access all nodes (Routers and clients) and the platforms (Grafana, Prometheus and Flask Demo Page).

-Start a Tcpdump/wireshark capture as explained bellow and start traffic between Client7 and Client8 using Flask Control Panel.
+Start a Tcpdump/wireshark capture as explained bellow and start traffic between Client7 and Client8 using Automation panel.

 You may shut the link between PE1 and P3 and see that ANYSec SR-ISIS traffic uses the bottom link.